 We hiked the Flinders Peninsula all the way to Bald Head.
 It’s a 16km trail return where you go up and down a lot.
 We loved the walk.
 There are a great variety of landscapes, flowers and colours to enjoy.
 If you don’t feel like walking all day, it’s worth doing the first part of the trail.
-After one-hour walking, you already have fantastic views of King George Sound and the Southern Ocean.
+After one-hour of walking, you already have fantastic views of King George Sound and the Southern Ocean.

 The most famous attractions in Torndirrup National Park are not to be missed.

 The blowholes were surprising and fun.
 I had seen blowholes before, but it was the first time that I could stand on top of one and experience the strength.
 It was so powerful that it disfigured my face.
 It felt like I was on the fastest roller coaster ever!

 The big platforms at Natural Bridge and the Gap ruin a bit of the charm of the area when you arrive there after spending the full day in pure nature.
 I wasn’t seduced at all when we arrived at the carpark.
 But I changed my mind as we got closer to the edge.
 The platforms allow getting incredible views of the cliffs and the smashing waves in a safe environment.
 With the strong wind, we wouldn’t have been able to go near the edge to watch the great show.

 The perfect postcards beach of Two People Bay Reserve

 We went to the Two People Bay Reserve to picnic at Little Beach, one of the best beaches in Western Australia.
 It’s a white beach with turquoise waters and boulders, surrounded by granite hills covered by green trees.
-With all these contrasts, it looks like perfect as a postcard.
+With all these contrasts, it looks perfect like a postcard.